-FATCH sets the option to fast-change between the 5 quick-access patches.
-The choice of sources is the same as that for MORPH-X. Since there are 5 quick-acesss patches the value from sources CC controller, CV, keyboard or velocity is mapped to 1 of the 5 presets.
+FATCH sets the option to fast-change between the 5 fast-access patches.
+The choice of sources is the same as that for MORFH-X. Since there are 5 quick-accesss patches the value from sources CC controller, CV, keyboard or velocity is mapped to 1 of the 5 patches.
 With KED each note up the keyboard cycles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...).

-If an LFO source is chosen the next patch is selected at each completion of a cycle of the LFO.
+If an LFO source is chosen the next patch is selected at

+each completion of a cycle of the LFO.
 If an EG source is chosen then the patch is selected based on the position in time in the EG cycle.

-Setup 5 different percussion sounds in the 5 quick-access presets and set PATCH to KBD.
+Setup 5 different percussion sounds in the 5 fast-access patches and set PATCH to KBD.
 Then play this mini 'drumkit' from different keys.

-RANDUMISE sets the option to cause randomisation of the current patch.
-The choice of sources is the same as that for MORPH-X. In the case of CC controller sources or velocity the value is mapped to the randomisation depth.
-For other sources the depth is that set in the 'copy' page.
+RANDOMISE sets the option to cause randomisation of the current patch.
+The choice of sources is the same as that for MORPH-X. In the case of a CC controller or velocity source the value is mapped to the randomisation depth, however very low values instead cause randomisation towards the patch in the previous fast-access slot, for other sources the depth is that set in the 'copy' page, see section 12.3.5.
 For CV source the randomise is triggered like a 'gate' signal.